 The past three years have presented numerous challenges for the healthcare industry, including high nurse turnover and the promotion of nurses into leadership roles without adequate training.
 This presents a challenge, seen and felt by many healthcare organizations, that new nurse managers do not have the knowledge, skills, and abilities to effectively lead and manage their departments.
-The skills needed to excel as a nurse manager are distinct from those required for clinical nursing—being a successful bedside nurse doesn’t automatically translate into being a great nurse manager.
+Management skills in nursing needed to excel as a nurse manager are distinct from those required for clinical nursing—being a successful bedside nurse doesn’t automatically translate into being a great nurse manager.

 Why we need to invest in training new nurse managers